alvarodiez20/alvarodiez20/README.md

 ## About Me

-I'm an **AI Platform / ML Engineer** specialized in **MLOps** passionate about Mathematics and Data Science working in BNP Paribas.
+I'm an **AI Platform / Engineer** specialized in **MLOps** passionate about Mathematics and Data Science working in BNP Paribas.
 I'm also a **Professor of Big Data** for the degree in Mathematics at UNIE University.

 ## Open Source & Projects